Essential Elements for Setting Up an Elementary Writing Workshop

 Build Writing Fluency

 Writing warm-up is a time to build students' writing fluency.
 It is important that they learn to write and write quickly.
 I want ideas to flow off the pencil onto the paper.
 During writing warm-up, students are building this skill in a fun way.
-I have a blog post about this called No Rules Writing.
 This technique prepares students for the drafting phase of the writing process.
-Students too often get hung-up on spelling words correctly that they forget what they wanted to write.
+Students too often get hung up on spelling words correctly that they forget what they wanted to write.
 The goal is to get students writing fluently, so the ideas flow out instead of being forgotten.
 You can read more about building fluency with writing warm-ups HERE (No Rules Writing).

 Building Writing Stamina